-Last month, we introduced the first of our 2017 recipients, Megha.
-This week, meet Frank!
+Last month, we introduced the first of our 2017 180 Medical scholarship recipients, Megha.
+This week, meet Frank Damiani!

 Growing Up With Spina Bifida

-“My mom worked hard to help my disability become a way of life and not a big deal.”
-She was even the reason he originally got involved in his true passion: Shotokan Karate back in 2007.
+“My mom worked hard to help my disability become a way of life and not a big deal,” he says.
+She was even the reason how he found his true passion: Shotokan Karate.

 The karate instructor speaks incredibly highly of Frank in regards to his extraordinary character and his “overwhelming desire to learn and expand his knowledge by participating in any extracurricular events, such as clinics or tournaments that may aid in his growth as both an individual and a Martial Artist.”

-Every day, whether at school or practicing karate, he shows a passion and spirit that not many can match, and because of his dedication to his practice, Frank is now a black belt and still practices this form of martial arts at least four times a week.
-He says that it is a huge part of why he felt he was able to grow stronger and become self-disciplined.
+Every day, whether at school or practicing karate, he shows a passion and spirit that not many can match.
+Because of his dedication to his practice, Frank is now a black belt.
+Also, he still practices this form of martial arts at least four times a week.
+Karate ultimately helped him grow stronger and disciplined.

-One of his favorite things to do is volunteering to mentor younger students where he practices karate.
-His extraordinary kindness, willingness to listen, and patience what really stand out about Frank to the children he teaches who may have special needs or disabilities.
-According to his karate instructor, “Frank is loved and respected by all of the students and parents with whom he comes into contact, likely because he gives all of himself to assisting his classmates and has a true passion for whatever goals he pursues.”
+Frank loves volunteering to mentor younger students.
+According to his karate instructor, “Frank is loved and respected by all of the students and parents with whom he comes into contact because he gives all of himself to assisting his classmates and has a true passion for whatever goals he pursues.”